 - giving consent to solve conflicts arising from alleged breaches of the Guidelines and to resolve complaints

 NCPs need to seek the support of their social partners (business communities, workers’ organizations - labour unions, NGOs and other stakeholders).

 They must be able to deal impartially and effectively with the wide range of issues covered by the Guidelines, while also being accountable for their governments.

 In the course of their work, they liaise with NCPs of other countries and with the Investment Committee of OECD.
-Where appropriate, different states will co-operate on all matters pertaining to the Guidelines and affecting their activities.
+Where appropriate, different states and their NCPs will co-operate on all matters pertaining to the Guidelines and affecting their activities.

 National Contact Points report annually on their activities to the Investment Committee.